Colorado Fair Debt Collection Laws

 • representing that the consumer has committed a crime or disgraceful conduct, and

-A debt collector can't engage in unfair practices.
 The Colorado FDCPA also prohibits the debt collector from using unfair or unconscionable means to collect or attempt to collect a debt.
-Examples of unfair practices include, but are not limited to:
+Examples of unfair practices include, but aren't limited to:

 • collecting additional amounts beyond what the credit agreement expressly authorizes